 Network Access (Major)

-- Attempting to get around MKA’s network security or to impair functionality of the network including the use of VPNs or remote login tools (e.g., GoToMyPC, LogMeIn) as a means for circumventing MKA network protocol.
+- Attempting to get around MKA’s network security or to impair functionality of its network by using, for example, VPNs or remote login tools (e.g., GoToMyPC, LogMeIn).

 - Attempting to bypass restrictions set by the network administrators.